-The Book The Voting Booth was released on July 7, 2020.Continue reading “October 2020 Book Club: The Voting Booth by Brandy Colbert”
+The Voting Booth was released on July 7, 2020.Continue reading “October 2020 Book Club: The Voting Booth by Brandy Colbert”

 Jamie Goldberg is excited to volunteer for his local state senate candidate…as long as it’s behind the scenes.
-With his mom, sister, and grandma in deep planning mode for his sister’s upcoming bat mitzvah, the campaign becomes Jamie’s escape.
+With his mom, sister, and grandma in deep planning mode for his sister’s upcoming bar mitzvah, the campaign becomes Jamie’s escape.
 Too bad he has a fear of speaking to strangers.
-Maya Rehman is having the worstContinue reading “Review: Yes No Maybe So by Becky Albertalli and Aisha Saeed”

 We were immediately hooked by the premise.
 We’re both politically active and love that Yes No Maybe So is about volunteering for your local candidate.
-We hope this book inspires political activism from our fellow Millennials andContinue reading “February 2020 Book Club: Yes No Maybe So by Becky Albertalli and Aisha Saeed”
+We hope this book inspires political activism from our fellow Millennials and for the newly coming of age Gen Z.Continue reading “February 2020 Book Club: Yes No Maybe So by Becky Albertalli and Aisha Saeed”

 Except, over-population leads to the creation of the Scythedom.
-Scythes are in charge of “gleaning” a certain amount of people to keep the population sizeContinue reading “Review: Scythe by Neal Shusterman”
+Scythes are in charge of “gleaning” a certain amount of people to keep the population size in check.Continue reading “Review: Scythe by Neal Shusterman”